marcelvoss/UIColor-BrandColors/README.md

 `self.navigationItem.rightBarButtonItem.tintColor = [UIColor aolColor];`

 ## Why
 I was bored and I wanted a convenient way to use the colors from BrandColors.net.
 So I just made `UIColor+BrandColors`.
-It's nothing special but I hope it may be helpful for you.
+It's nothing special but I hope it may be useful for anyone.